PhoneSettPaing/IBM-Data-Engineering/Data_Engineering_Capstone_Project/Data_Engineering_Capstone_Project.md

 ## [Module 5.1: ETL](https://github.com/PhoneSettPaing/IBM-Data-Engineering/tree/main/Data_Engineering_Capstone_Project/5_ETL_%26_Data_Pipelines_using_Apache_Airflow)

+### Assignment overview
+The Data Warehouse gets information from several sources including the transactional (OLTP) database.
+Transactional data from the OLTP database (in this case MySQL) needs to be propagated to the Warehouse on frequent basis.
+This data movement can be updated using ETL processes.
+In this first part of the assignment, you will setup an ETL process using Python to extract new transactional data for each day from the MySQL database, transform it and then load it into the data warehouse in DB2.
+You will begin by preparing the lab environment by starting the MySQL server.
+You will then create a sales database in MySQL and import the sales.sql into the sales database.
+Next, you will verify your access to the cloud instance of the IBM DB2 server.
+You will then be uploading the sales.csv to a table in DB2.
+To do so you will download the python files that have the template code to connect to MySQL and DB2 databases.
+The final task requires you to automate the extraction of daily incremental data and load yesterday's data into the data warehouse.
+You will download the python script from this link and use it as a template to write a python script that automatically loads yesterday's data from the production database into the data warehouse.
+After performing each task, take a screenshot of the command you used and its output, and name the screenshot.

 ### Scenario
 You are a data engineer at an e-commerce company.
 You need to keep data synchronized between different databases/data warehouses as a part of your daily routine.
 One task that is routinely performed is the sync up of staging data warehouse and production data warehouse.
 Automating this sync up will save you a lot of time and standardize your process.
 You will be given a set of python scripts to start with.
 You will use/modify them to perform the incremental data load from MySQL server which acts as a staging warehouse to the IBM DB2 which is a production data warehouse.
 This script will be scheduled by the data engineers to sync up the data between the staging and production data warehouse.